 The options available at Communication > [Broadcaster name] > Settings > Twitter expand once you've connected a Twitter account to the broadcaster.

 By default, everyone who interacts with the Twitter account will be automatically imported.
-You can uncheck the box next to one or more of these options, and these profiles will not be imported.
+You can check the box next to one or more of these options, and these profiles will be automatically imported.

 - Followers: Everyone who follows your Twitter account is imported into your nation as a supporter.

 - Retweeters & mentioners: Everyone who retweets one of your tweets in the last week or mentions you in a tweet of their own is added to your nation as a prospect.

 - Accounts you retweet or mention: If you retweet or mention someone — even if they've never interacted with you — NationBuilder will add them to your nation as a prospect.